 River cruising has become hugely popular in recent years in Europe and for good reason.
 Prices have become more reasonable and people are catching on to their appeal.
-With itineraries all over France and for a variety of lengths, river cruising offers a fantastic, stress-free way for the francophiles among us to discover France from a new vantage point.
+With itineraries all over France and for a variety of lengths, a France river cruise offers a fantastic, stress-free way for the francophiles among us to discover France from a new vantage point.
 Food and drink are generally included and excursions are top-notch ways to learn about the areas you visit.
 One particularly accessible cruise for anyone visiting Paris is the 5-day CroisiEurope cruise from Paris to Honfleur in the Normandy region of France.
 Tom and I thoroughly enjoyed ourselves!

 We boarded the Seine Princess around 5 p.m. on Friday, cruised for the next couple of days throughout the Paris region, up to Rouen and later arrived in Honfleur — 350 kilometers of cruising later.
 The trip ended Tuesday morning at 9 a.m. when we disembarked.
 It flew by!